-The Interior Drain Tile System
+Interior Drain Tile System

-The first step in installation is to cut and remove a strip of concrete above the area to be excavated.
 In most cases, we would use an electric jackhammer for our cutting.
 We find that it creates less dust than a concrete saw and leaves a rough edge for the later concrete patch to bind into.
 The cut will be wide enough to expose the footing, plus about six inches.
 We then excavate a trench to the base of the footing or about 10 inches in depth.
 The resulting dirt and concrete debris, will be hauled out and disposed of.

 A four-inch drain tile pipe, perforated with drainage slits, is then placed in the trench.
 The pipe is made from High-Density Polyethylene (HDPE).
-This versitale product is used in field drainage, landscaping, highway construction and many other areas.
+This versatile product is used in field drainage, landscaping, highway construction and many other areas.
 The drain tile is surrounded with an aggregate filter bed, which allows water in, while filtering out the surrounding soil.

 Sump Basin / Pump

 By sealing the drain tile system and applying a slight vacuum pressure to it with a specialised fan, we can create a negative pressure beneath the basement floor.
 Slab depressurization can dramatically reduce water vapor and soil gas intrusion.
 You can eliminate the need for dehumidifiers.
 If there is a radon issue, it can reduce radon to outdoor air levels.
 Sub-slab Depressurization can be easily added to a drain tile system installation.
 See Radon Mitigation